aromeni/frameworks_and_languages_module/technical_report.md

 ### Problem being solved/Benefit

-- Vue.js Methods are design to address the challenge of embedding interactive logic directly within component templates, which can lead to disorganized and hard-to-debug code.
-They offer a way to define behaviours and actions separately, simplifying component logic and promoting a cleaner, more maintainable codebase.
-This approach resolves issues of code complexity and enhances the development experience by allowing for more organized and intuitive interaction handling within components.
+- Vue.js's methods tackle the problem of embedding complex logic in templates, which can clutter and complicate code.
+They allow developers to separate concerns, defining behaviours and actions externally to streamline logic and improve maintainability.
+This simplifies debugging and enhances the development experience by providing a more organized approach to handling interactions within components.

 ### Reference Url:
 - https://vuejs.org/guide/essentials/event-handling.html#method-event-handlers